 Frederick Philip Pinkett (1872 – 1922)

-(Collection loaned, then bequeathed by Ethel Pinkett in 1928)
+(Collection loaned to RAMM, then bequeathed by Ethel Pinkett in 1928)

 The Pinkett collection was acquired by both father and son, Francis Frederick Pinkett and Frederick Philip Pinkett respectively.